Moving to Moalboal, Philippines

 If you are thinking about moving to Moalboal, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Moalboal can vary greatly depending on the type of accommodation.
 For a simple, local-style house or apartment, the monthly rent can be quite affordable.
 However, for more luxurious villas or beachfront properties, the cost can be significantly higher.
 On average, one might expect to pay a moderate amount for a decent house or apartment in Moalboal.
-It's also important to note that buying property can be a complex process for foreigners in the Philippines, so many choose to rent instead," commented one expat who made the move to Moalboal.
+It's also important to note that buying property can be a complex process for foreigners in the Philippines, so many choose to rent instead," said one expat in Moalboal.

 Should I buy or rent a home in Moalboal?